blueDev2/GMLua/README.md

 LuatoLua functions provide the Lua values directly and expect a return Lua value.

+### function setFunctionNameList(functionNameList, isWhiteList = true)
+This applies a white or black list to the "getgmlfunction" function within GMLua.

+Functions not on the whitelist or conversely on the blacklist will result in an exception.

+There is only 1 list and the boolean provided afterwards decides whether it is a white or black list.

+By default, a whitelist with no function names is provided.

 ### function getLuaVariable(scope,name)

 # GMLua specific functions